Networking Tips for Introverts

 Everyone complains about networking, so it’s likely that the majority of the people at the event also feel awkward.
 It’s likely that most people at an event are feeling awkward and waiting for someone else to approach them and start a conversation so they don’t have to stand around, awkwardly alone.
 So be the “hero” that “rescues” those folks.
 Approach them.

-And usually, most people are so distracted by their own awkwardness that they won’t notice yours.
+As I mentioned above, most people are so distracted by their own awkwardness that they won’t notice yours.
 They probably don’t care or won’t notice if you come off a little bit nervous.
-Presumably everyone there is an adult and behaving professionally, so even if they did notice, why would they say anything?
+Presumably, everyone there is an adult and behaving professionally, so even if they did notice, why would they say anything?
 They can likely relate to how you feel.

-Remind yourself that networking events and professional events are intended to make connections
+Remember that these events are meant to make connections

 Everyone is there to meet new folks, so you should be initiating conversations with strangers.
 The whole point is to approach people you don’t know and get to know them.
 Remind yourself that it would be weird if you attended an event and didn’t approach someone.